KillerQ32/SportsScope/README.md

 - Wrote deduplication logic to ensure no redundant players are inserted across multiple seasons.
 - Aggregated player names/positions into a central `players` table with unique `player_id`s.

+### API Development

+- Developed GET endpoints for all major stat categories (rushing, passing, receiving, kicking) using FastAPI.
+- Incorporated parameter validation using FastAPI's `Path` and `Query`, including range limits and type enforcement.
+- Protected against SQL injection via parameterized queries.
+- Served documentation with Swagger UI for testing and validation.
+- Identified and refactored redundant API logic by modularizing stat route handlers.

+### Bug Fixes

+- Fixed an issue where only the first SQL update query was executing; resolved with `engine.begin()`.
+- Addressed NULL foreign key values by adjusting insert order and enforcing referential integrity.
+- Cleaned all stat data of inconsistent player and team values.
+- Dropped columns containing personally identifiable information when required.

 ### PostgreSQL Integration

 - Manual SQL schema: `players`, `teams`, `rushing_stats`, etc.